ICELAND

 Camper vans are also popular and give you flexibility on accommodations, especially if you’re planning to drive the Ring Road.
 I haven’t done the camper van route yet but it’s on the list.

-Compare rental car rates on Discover Cars before you book — you can filter for automatic transmission which matters in Iceland since many cars are manual.
+Compare rental car rates on Discover Cars before you book — you can filter for things like automatic transmission which matters in Iceland since many cars are manual.

 Top Places to Visit in Iceland

 Reykjavík Iceland’s capital is compact, walkable and full of surprises.
-Most people use it as a base — don’t make that mistake.
+Most people use it as a base or pass-through — don’t make that mistake.
 Give it at least two days.
-[Things to Do in Reykjavík →]
+Read: Things to Do in Reykjavík.

 The Golden Circle The most popular day trip from Reykjavík and worth every bit of the hype.
 Thingvellir National Park, Geysir and Gullfoss are the headliners but the real magic is everything in between.
-[Golden Circle Itinerary →]
+Read: Golden Circle Itinerary: What to See in One Day.

 Planning Your Trip

-Whether you have four days or two weeks, Iceland rewards good planning.
-Know what you want to prioritize, have a rough route in mind and leave room for the unexpected — because Iceland will surprise you.
+Whether you have four days or two weeks, Iceland is an amazing destinations.
+Know what you want to prioritize, have a good plan and a well thought-out route in mind and leave some extra room for the unexpected — because Iceland will surprise you.
+I found my journal from my trip and it said “just when you think you have Iceland figured out, it surprises you” but in the best way.

 If you’d rather have help putting it all together, I’d love to plan it with you.
-Fill out this form and let’s get started.
+Fill out this form or email me.

 Iceland Travel Guides